-The school's Deputy DDSL are: Kelly Wainwright, Ian Snead and Paul Watts The schools IT lead is: Marc Wylie SLT
+The school's Deputy DDSL are: Ian Snead and Paul Watts The schools IT lead is: Marc Wylie SLT

 - 2.7 Staff are provided with personal copies of the school's Safeguarding Policy, including procedures when there are concerns about a colleague's behaviour towards children and Whistleblowing Procedure and staff must be familiar with these documents.
-Copies of these are available on the school website and must be read in conjunction with Keeping Children Safe in Education Policy 2021. - 2.8 Staff must not demean or undermine pupils, their parents or carers, or colleagues. - 2.9 Staff must take the upmost care of pupils/students under their supervision with the aim of ensuring their safety and welfare. - 2.10 Staff must not use their mobile phone as a camera in school.
+Copies of these are available on the school website and must be read in conjunction with Keeping Children Safe in Education Policy 2022. - 2.8 Staff must not demean, insult or undermine pupils, their parents or carers, or colleagues. - 2.9 Staff must take the upmost care of pupils/students under their supervision with the aim of ensuring their safety and welfare. - 2.10 Staff must not use their mobile phone as a camera in school.
 Any photograph/video must be taken using school equipment.
 Staff must only save images on school computers/laptops/tablet.
 Only use school mobiles whilst out on trips. - 2.11 Staff who have contact with pupils should not use their mobile phones in school during their directed hours / paid hours of employment (requests to be exempt for personal reasons must be made to a member of the Senior Leadership Team).
 Outside of these times, mobile phones should only be used in areas of the school where pupils are not present or in designated areas.
 For Early Years Settings, please note there is additional guidance.
-If staff do have agreed legitimate contact with Young people on phones / lap tops

-If staff do have agreed legitimate contact with Young people on phones / lap tops they should be on school equipment not personal phones using the school e mail / phone numbers.

-2.12 Staff must not use their status and standing to form or promote relationships which are of a sexual nature, or which may become so.
+If staff do have agreed legitimate contact with Young people on phones / lap tops they should be on school equipment not personal phones using the school e mail / phone numbers. - 2.12 Staff must not use their status and standing to form or promote relationships which are of a sexual nature, or which may become so.